Raised Bed Gardening

 Old tires, a more unconventional building material, can also be used to create unconventional garden shapes.
 To learn how to transform aging tires into garden walls, visit the Samuel Roberts Noble Foundation, which has a great page on the topic.

 As mentioned above, a fair number of people have laid a box made of timbers or boards on the ground, piled soil inside it, and ridden off into a happy gardener’s sunset.
 If that ground, however, is already inhabited by an aggressive, rhizomous grass, or by weeds such as bindweed, kudzu, or creeping bellflower, it’s best to kill off the existing vegetation before building the raised bed.

-This can be done by covering the area with black plastic for two months, or by repeated spraying with organic mixtures such as lemon or clove oil.
+This can be done by covering the area with black plastic for two months, or by repeated spraying with organic herbicides.
 A single spraying will kill existing vegetation, but not deep tubers or extensive root systems.)
 Anything not killed by such treatments, which deprive plants of the foliage that feeds their roots for an entire season, will also not be killed by spraying conventional chemicals such as Roundup or 2-4D.